red0124/ssp/README.md

 ## Headers

 The parser can be told to use only certain columns by parsing the header.
 This is done using the **use_fields** method.
-It accepts any number of string-like arguments or even an std::vector<std::string> with the field names.
-If any of the fields is not found within the header or if it is defined multiple times it will result in an error.
+It accepts any number of string-like arguments or even an **std::vector<std::string>** with the field names.
+If any of the fields are not found within the header or if any fields are defined multiple times it will result in an error.
 ```shell
 $ cat students_with_header.csv
 Name,Age,Grade